nge-layy/securewatch-soc/docs/phase-05/README.md

 ### Problem 1: Brute-force simulation did not produce a new Triggered Alert

-**Symptoms:** After generating 5 failed SSH login attempts from `kali-attacker` (`192.168.56.102`) and confirming via the `stats count by src_ip` query that the detection logic correctly identified the activity, the **Triggered Alerts** page still showed only the original alert instance from `2026-07-27 08:15:01 UTC` — no new entry for this phase's activity appeared.
+**Symptoms:** After generating 5 failed SSH login attempts from `kali-attacker` (`192.168.56.102`) and confirming via the `stats count by src_ip` query that the detection logic correctly identified the activity, the **Triggered Alerts** page still showed only the original alert instance from `2026-07-27 08:15:01 UTC` and no new entry for this phase's activity appeared.

 **Root Cause:** The saved, scheduled alert (`SSH Brute Force Detection`, configured in Phase 4) uses the original test query, which filters explicitly to a hardcoded source IP:
 ```spl